 MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
-1492 is the default MTU.
+The default MTU is 1492.

-MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the broadband router.
+MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.